nguyenphuminh/catniff/docs/documentation.md

 * `static normal(shape: number[], mean: number, stdDev: number, options: TensorOptions = {}): Tensor`: Returns a new tensor with provided `shape`, filled with a random number with normal distribution of custom `mean` and `stdDev`, configured with `options`.
 * `static uniform(shape: number[], low: number, high: number, options: TensorOptions = {}): Tensor`: Returns a new tensor with provided `shape`,  filled with a random number with uniform distribution from `low` to `high`, configured with `options`.

-Here are utilities that you probably won't have to use but they might come in handy:
+Here are utilities (that might be deleted in the future) that you probably won't have to use but they might come in handy:

 * `static flatten(tensor: TensorValue): number[] | number`: Used to flatten an n-D array to 1D.
 If argument is a number, it would return the number.
 * `static getShape(tensor: TensorValue): readonly number[]`: Used to get shape (size of each dimension) of an n-D array as a number array.